Stereo-Boy/chopin_toolbox/README.md

 * sumsqr from Mark Beale, 1-31-92 / Copyright 1992-2017 The MathWorks, Inc.

 ## References
-[1] Spiess, A.-N., & Neumeyer, N. (2010).
+* [1] Spiess, A.-N., & Neumeyer, N. (2010).
 An evaluation of R2 as an inadequate measure for nonlinear models in pharmacological and biochemical research: a Monte Carlo approach.
 BMC Pharmacology, 10(1), 1–11.
-[2] Cook, R. Dennis; Weisberg, Sanford (1982).
+* [2] Cook, R. Dennis; Weisberg, Sanford (1982).
 Residuals and Influence in Regression.
 New York, NY: Chapman & Hall. hdl:11299/37076.
 ISBN 0-412-24280-X.
-[3] Coxe, S., West, S. G., & Aiken, L. S. (2013).
+* [3] Coxe, S., West, S. G., & Aiken, L. S. (2013).
 Generalized linear models.
 The Oxford handbook of quantitative methods, 2, 26-51.
-[4] Dobson, A. J., & Barnett, A. G. (2018).
+* [4] Dobson, A. J., & Barnett, A. G. (2018).
 An introduction to generalized linear models.
 CRC press.

 ## Version History
-* Current version is 1.1
+* Current version is 1.2
+* Version 1.2  allows for multiple comparison correction (adjusted p-values)
 * Version 1.1 includes mixed-effect model estimation (GLME).
 * Version 1.0 includes various handy functions for manipulating files and data, more 'serious' functions for automatical stastistical analyses, a few stat tools and other handy functions for automatically plotting the data.